BugDev7785/WordPress-Cloudflare-R2-Download-Manager/README.md

 Once configured, all files uploaded to your WordPress media library will be automatically stored in your Cloudflare R2 bucket.

 ### Bucket File Management
 View and manage all files in your R2 bucket from the Cloudflare R2 > Bucket List page.
+Features include:
+- Browsing files with pagination controls
+- Searching for specific files
+- Viewing file details (size, type, last modified)
+- Copying secure download links
+- Directly downloading files
+- Exporting bucket list to CSV

 ### Direct File Uploads
 Use the upload form on the Settings page to directly upload files to your R2 bucket without adding them to the media library.